Skip to main content

 Class Topics

-Taught by certified teachers of English as a Second Language, the program will build English language skills to do everyday tasks like talking to others, buying food and asking for help.
+Taught by Certified Instructors, the program will build English language skills to do everyday tasks like talking to others, buying food and asking for help.
 Topics include:

 • family health and safety